The 5 cocktails every gentleman should know how to make

 negroni cocktail

-According to legend, this fine libation was invented over a century ago, in Florence, when Count Camillo Negroni, who was sat at his usual spot in Caffé Casoni, wanted something with a bit more bite than his usual americano – since then, it’s been favoured by Ernest Hemingway and Stanley Tucci.
-This all-time great is universally popular owing to its complex balance of bitter and herbal flavours, with a little sweet, and is a suave, sophisticated drink appropriate for fine-dining dinners, black-tie events, or weekend parties.
+According to legend, this iconic cocktail was invented over a century ago, in Florence, when Count Camillo Negroni, who was sat at his usual spot in Caffé Casoni, wanted something with a bit more bite than his usual Americano – since then, it’s been favoured by Ernest Hemingway and Stanley Tucci.
+This all-time great is universally popular thanks to its complex balance of bitter and sweet flavours.
+An elegant aperitivo to kick off any evening.

 Ingredients